-The certificate in Social Service/Mental Health is designed to prepare students for careers in Social Services and Mental Health.
+The certificate in social service/mental health is designed to prepare students for careers in social services and mental health.
 It is an excellent complement to the Pierce College AA-DTA degree for those continuing their higher education.
 For those who already have college degrees but lack formal human service training, it provides a solid career foundation.

-Professional/technical program competencies can be found on the Pierce College website at www.pierce.ctc.edu/proftech/.
+Professional/technical program competencies can be found at www.pierce.ctc.edu/dept/ ssmh/outcomes